- Legal Home

 Google Fiber offers a selection of Internet access service offerings to meet subscribers’ budgetary and usage needs.
 Details about Google’s service offerings are available here.

 The advertised speed of the subscriber’s chosen Google Fiber Internet offering is the maximum speed expected to be achievable for that service offering.
 Several factors may affect the actual speed of Google Fiber’s service offerings at any particular point in time.
-These factors include, but are not limited to: the capability of the subscriber's device used to access Google Fiber; the capability of the home network between the subscriber's device and Google Fiber; the capability of websites or other Internet services accessed by the subscriber; the connectivity and capacity of Content Delivery Networks (CDNs); the subscriber’s use of Google Fiber TV service; and network congestion/other Internet traffic.
+These factors include, but are not limited to: the capability of the subscriber's device used to access Google Fiber; the capability of the business network between the subscriber's device and Google Fiber; the capability of websites or other Internet services accessed by the subscriber; the connectivity and capacity of Content Delivery Networks (CDNs); the subscriber’s use of Google Fiber TV service (if applicable); and network congestion/other Internet traffic.

 Detailed summaries of Google Fiber’s Internet service performance, including information about speed and latency and optimizing your wireless network, can be found in the Help Center.
 Google Fiber also provides a speed test page for subscribers to test their connections themselves.